 - seek opportunities for leadership and personal and academic growth.

 All Volunteer Bridge students are strongly encouraged to live on campus in the Bridge LLC.
-Students are encouraged to apply to the Volunteer Bridge LLC as soon as possible, as space is limited and on a first-come, first-served basis.

 Volunteer Bridge students are eligible to participate in all aspects of UT student life except: